Databeans/lighthouse/README.md

 ## OVERVIEW

 Lighthouse is a library developed by DataBeans to optimize Lakehouse performance and reduce its total cost ownership.
 It is designed to monitor the health of the Lakehouse tables from a data layout perspective and provide valuable insights about how well data is clustered.
-This information helps users identify when data maintenance operations (vacuum, compaction, clustering …) should be performed, which improve query performance and reduce storage costs.
+This information helps users identify when data maintenance operations (vacuum, compaction, clustering …) should be performed, which improves query performance and reduce storage costs.

-The library can assist in addressing the following questions:
+The Lighhouse library can assist in addressing the following questions:
-- is your data layout initially optimized?

-&rarr; identification of potential issues in queries performance before executing the query itself **effectively eliminates the cost associated with running a problematic query**.

-- if not, is it advisable to optimize?

-&rarr; Optimizing your data by default can be premature and may not yield the most significant improvements, especially **considering the substantial costs associated with optimization operations**.

-- when to optimize your data again and again as the clustering state progressively worsens with each insert, delete, and update ?

-&rarr; By carefully selecting the optimal time for data layout optimization, you can **maximize the benefits of this costly operation and minimize the number of times you need to repeat it in the future**.

-Currently, Lighthouse supports Delta Lake.
-We plan to expand its capabilities to include other open lakehouse formats in the future.
+ * How well is my data clustered on disk?
+ * Does my data layout favor skipping based on statistics?
+ * Am I suffering from the many small files problem?
+ * How frequently should I re-cluster my data to maintain its optimal clustering state?

 ## BUILDING

 Lighthouse is compiled using SBT.